-aspects may be covered by the existing expectation (Legacy SS7/13) that 'The overriding consideration should be to disclose information that in the judgement of the lead audit partner would assist the PRA in carrying out its functions'.
+in regulations 5 and 6 of the IRPR regulations and Chapters 3 to 8 and 13 of the Matching Adjustment Part.
+The term MA requirements for this purpose does not include PRA SSs or expectations introduced through correspondence between the firm and its supervisory team.
+However, these other aspects may be covered by the existing expectation (Legacy SS7/13) that 'The overriding consideration should be to disclose information that in the judgement of the lead audit partner would assist the PRA in carrying out its functions'.

-At a minimum this would include changes that would be expected to have a material impact on the calculation of the MA at the time of change or in the future.
-The Solvency II regulation (Commission Delegated Regulation (EU) 2015/35 - article 291) states that information shall be considered as material if its omission or misstatement could influence the decision-making or the judgement of the users of that document, including the supervisory authorities.

-PRA Legacy Supervisory Statement 7/13: 'The relationship between the external auditor and the supervisor: a code of practice', April 2013: https://www.bankofengland.co.uk/prudential-regulation/publication/2013/the-relationship-between-the-external-auditor-and-the-supervisor-a-code-of-practice-ss.

-Existing communication requirements include the statutory duty to report stated in the Financial Services and Markets Act 2000 (Communications by Auditors) Regulations 2001.
-Communication requirements are also specified as part of auditing standards such as International Standard of Auditing (ISA) (UK) 250 Section B - Revised November 2019 - paras 12-15.
+- At a minimum this would include changes that would be expected to have a material impact on the calculation of the MA at the time of change or in the future.
+In the context of the SFCR, Article 3A of Chapter 3A in the Reporting Part of the PRA Rulebook states that information shall be considered as material if its omission or misstatement could influence the decision-making or the judgement of the users of that document, including the supervisory authorities. - PRA Legacy Supervisory Statement 7/13: 'The relationship between the external auditor and the supervisor: a code of practice', April 2013: www.bankofengland.co.uk/prudential-regulation/publication/2013/the-relationship-between-the-external-auditor-and-the-supervisor-a-code-of-practice-ss. - Existing communication requirements include the statutory duty to report stated in the Financial Services and Markets Act 2000 (Communications by Auditors) Regulations 2001.
+Communication requirements are also specified as part of auditing standards such as International Standard of Auditing (ISA) (UK) 250 Section B Revised November 2019 paras 12-15.